Here we go again, the bubble fever is back!

 The US equity market peaked in terms of equity valuation in December 2021 which was just before the big readjustment of equity valuations as interest rates began to ascent getting the point from the Fed that inflation was more entrenched that initially thought.
 We are now 26 months into this cycle of investing in US equities from an alarmingly high starting point in terms of valuation.
 Since December 2021, the S&P 500 Index has returned 2.4% annualised while US inflation has risen 5% annualised over the same period.
 So already a bit more than 20% into this new period of future returns from levels that even exceeded those during the dot-com bubble, we are seeing equities falling behind delivering a negative annualised real return of 2.6%.
 It is our fiduciary responsibility as market professionals to warn investors about the current dynamics in US equities.

-What should investors do?
+What should investors consider?

 For investors it means that it is probably a good idea to act on what we are seeing in the equity market.
-Our view is that it is always best to be invested so investors should increase their cash position, but instead think about how to diversify their portfolio to mitigate the valuation risk in US equities and in particular US technology stocks.
+Our view is that it is always best to be invested, so investors should not increase their cash position, but instead think about how to diversify their portfolio to mitigate the valuation risk in US equities and in particular US technology stocks.
 Here are a couple of options to consider:

 • Reduce exposure to equities and increase exposure to bonds in order to reduce portfolio risk.